 Amphibians in general mostly shed their skin, and frogs like the African dwarf frog (Hymenochirus boettgeri) are no different.
 Since these frogs actually breathe through their skin, molting allows them to maintain a moist, breathable barrier that is free from fungus, disease, and any potential parasites.
 A cloudy appearance of their skin is a sign of an oncoming molt, and the skin is normally shed in either one whole piece or several large pieces.
 Shedding in multiple small patches can be a sign of an infection.

 African dwarf frogs are similar to the leopard gecko in that they also frequently consume their skin after molting to replace nutrients lost in the process.
 Frogs vary in that some will eat during their one- to three-day long molting session while others will fast.

 Our final animal that molts bears a close resemblance to a land-based lobster but is actually more closely related to spiders.
 Scorpions are arachnids that are found throughout the world, and they range in size from under 0.5 inches up to 7 inches long.
 Baby scorpions ride on the back of their mother after birth, and they become entirely independent immediately following their first molt.
 At that point, they leave their mother and venture off into the world where they prefer warm, dry locations.
 These nocturnal hunters hide during the day and do the majority of their moving about at night.

 As you can see, there are so many animals in the world that molt.
 From those with fur or scales to skin-breathing amphibians and our feathered friends, their reasons for molting are almost as varied as the types of animals themselves, and we didn’t even mention any of the animals that undergo a metamorphosis along with their molting.

 Summary of the 10 Animals That Molt

-Here is a summary of 10 creatures that shed their exterior:
+Here is a recap of the 10 creatures we looked at that shed their exterior.